MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/debug.md

 <!-- ====================================================================== -->
 ## Simulate different screen sizes

 With Progressive Web Apps, you deliver an app for all devices, from one codebase.
-To make sure your app adapts to all device's screen sizes, use the **Device Emulation** tool of DevTools.
+To make sure your app adapts to all device's screen sizes, use the **Device Emulation** tool in DevTools.

 To learn more, see [Emulate mobile devices (Device Emulation)](../../devtools-guide-chromium/device-mode/index.md).